10 types of senior living options

-Aging in place means that a senior will keep living in their current home (stay in place).
-They can modify their current home to address any mobility issues, and they can work with home health care professionals to get assistance where needed.
+Aging in place is a term used to describe when an older person keeps living in their current home instead of moving to a retirement facility.
+They often modify their current home to address any mobility issues, and they often work with home health care professionals to get assistance where needed.

 Who should consider aging in place?

-People who can handle most tasks on their own and have a supportive community to help if problems come up can likely stay in their home.
+Older people can likely stay in their homes if they can handle most tasks on their own and already have a supportive community to help if problems come up.
 With the help of a caregiver, many people can age in place, even after their health declines to the point of needing regular assistance.

 What are some benefits of aging in place?

-Programs and services are available to help people stay in their home as long as possible.
+- Programs and services are available to help people stay in their homes as long as possible.

 Age-restricted communities are housing options where residence is limited to people over a certain age.
 Depending on the community, residents might live in a single-family home, a condo, a townhouse or an apartment.
 Whether they rent or own their residence will depend on each individual community.

 Some age-restricted communities are called niche retirement communities.
 They cater to those with specific interests.
 There are neighborhoods built near college campuses for retired professors and those who want to be surrounded by an intellectual community.
-Other communities exist to create open and accepting places for LGBT seniors.
+Other communities exist to create open and accepting places for older LGBT people.